actionprojecteu/azotea-client/README.md

 * (1) creates a Python virtual environment under `${AZOTEA_HOME}`.
 * (2) creates additional subdirectiores under this virtual environment for log files and camera images.
 Please note that in this example, these directories are placed under `${AZOTEA_HOME}` for convenience, but they can be placed elsewhere.
 * (3) activates the virtual environment (**please note the starting dot**) so that all needed python packages are installed there and not system wide.
 * (4) installs the software from [its GitHub repository](https://github.com/actionprojecteu/azotea-client).
-We take the main branch.
+We download and install the main branch.

 There is an error showing `Building wheel for azotea-client (setup.py) ... error` but it seems ok.